Web3bazaar/mainnet-contracts/README.md

 | ---          | ---        |
 | Polygon | [0x93cdc98317A07e83a9AA96F69AdA7Af4b37EBf44](https://polygonscan.com/address/0x93cdc98317A07e83a9AA96F69AdA7Af4b37EBf44) |

-## 🔄 Smart contract state machine:
+## 🔄 Contract state machine:

-The contract handles a state machine within in order to determine and limit the methods that are interactable according to the actions already performed by the parties.
+The contracts handle a state machine within in order to determine and limit the methods that are interactable according to the actions already performed by the parties.

 | State    | Description |
 | ---          | ---        |